Bruce Ough: Birth and family

-Ough was married to Charlene Ann Feldner Henning 14 August 1976.
+Ough was married to Charlene Ann Feldner Henning on 14 August 1976.
 They have three children: Lance, Stuart and Matthew.

 Education

 Ough earned a B.A. degree from North Dakota State University in 1973.
 He originally intended to study biochemistry, but ended up majoring in psychology and sociology and minoring in political science.
 His M.Div. is from Garrett-Evangelical Theological Seminary (1978).
 He also did graduate work at Northwestern University.

-During his ministry, Ough completed the Upper Room's two-year Academy of Spiritual Formation program, and has served on the leadership team for the Academy.
+During his ministry, Ough completed the Upper Room's two-year Academy of Spiritual Formation program, and has served on the leadership team for the academy.

 Ordained ministry

-Ough served as the Youth Ministry Director of the Faith United Methodist Church of Fargo, North Dakota from 1969 to 1972.
-He was also the Camp Program Director of the North Dakota Annual Conference](1975–77), as well as an intern on the Dakotas Episcopal Area Program Staff (1976–77).
+Ough served as the Youth Ministry Director at Faith United Methodist Church of Fargo, North Dakota from 1969 to 1972.
+He was also the Camp Program Director of the North Dakota Annual Conference (1975–77), and an intern on the Dakotas Episcopal Area Program Staff (1976–77).